shhdwi/book-a-book/README.md

 We all learned a great deal about flutter through the ‘Flutter tutorials for Beginners’ playlist by The Net Ninja.
 We also watched the Figma playlist for UI/UX design by Selfstudy Space on Youtube and both of these were amazing in their explanation and detail.
-Most of us did not have much experience with github or pushing and pulling repositories and we learned that over the course of this project from our teammate.
+Most of us did not have much experience with github and we learned that over the course of this project from our teammate Shrish.
 We also tried to incorporate firebase, imagepicker dependency and lottie animations by watching tutorials available on youtube.
 We had daily targets and late night meets to come up with creative designs and clever features to integrate.
 Overall, we had a